isotoma/sops-secretsmanager-cdk/README.md

 - Run `npm version (patch|minor|major)` as appropriate
 - Run `git push` and `git push origin TAG` where `TAG` is the tag that `npm version` just created

-The tag triggers a CircleCI job to publish to npm.
+The tag triggers a Github Actions job to publish to npm.